 To help create the right diet for you, we’ve included links to a few helpful keto resources:

 - The 10 Best Tips for Keto Diet Success

-- A Comprehensive Guide to the Ketogenic Diet — All you need to know to get started including a keto food list and recipes
+- A Comprehensive Guide to the Ketogenic Diet — All you need to know to get started with low-carb eating

 - SELF Nutrition Data — SELF

 - The Types of Fat: A Comprehensive Look at Good vs. Bad Fats — Ruled.me

 - Health benefits of nuts in prevention and management of diabetes. — NCBI